Ishanjharia/Arogyamitra/replit.md

 }
 ```

-The UI checks `success` before processing responses and displays user-friendly error messages when API calls fail or when OPENAI_API_KEY is not configured.
+The UI checks `success` before processing responses and displays user-friendly error messages when API calls fail or when GEMINI_API_KEY is not configured.

+**Retry Logic:** Automatic retry with exponential backoff for API overload errors (503 UNAVAILABLE), with user-friendly message after max retries.

 ## Security Features
 - API key validation before OpenAI calls